Scurraaa/CRUD_SERVER/README.md

 ```

-The **/student/<<int:student_number>>** is a link dedicated for retrieiving, updating and deleting a single record on the database the link requires a integer called student_number to br used in the query later.
+The **/student/<<int:student_number>>** is a link dedicated for retrieiving, updating and deleting a single record on the database the link requires a integer called student_number to be used in the query later.

 **Sample Response:**

 ### GET Method